wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/mods-avoid.md

 ### Strip Open

-Same deal as Freeside Open, it pushes the engine to its limit with the large worldspace and added NPCs without any performance optimization.
+Same deal as Freeside Open; it pushes the engine to its limit with the large worldspace and added NPCs without any performance optimization.
 I recommend [Simple Open Strip](https://www.nexusmods.com/newvegas/mods/73127) instead.
+It doesn't need any TTW patch unlike Freeside Open.

 ### True Wasteland Economy